 A large percentage of Erb's palsy injuries are the result of preventable medical errors during delivery - excessive force, lack of skill, improper delivery technique, and poor communication by the delivery team.
 You have to be careful looking at the records.
 OBs often describe the traction as "gentile" no matter how much force was used.

 When a mistake occurs, the parents of the injury baby are entitled to compensation.
 Below is a summary of some recent malpractice settlements and verdicts for Erb's palsy:

-McAllister v.
-Women & Babies Hosp. of Lancaster (2017): In this Pennsylvania case the baby was delivered with fractured arm and nerve damage resulting in Erb's palsy.
-Doctor was allegedly negligent in using forceps and excessive force in response to shoulder dystocia during delivery.
+- McAllister v.
+Women & Babies Hosp. of Lancaster (2017): In this Pennsylvania case the baby was delivered with a fractured arm and nerve damage resulting in Erb's palsy.
+The doctor was allegedly negligent in using forceps and excessive force in response to shoulder dystocia during delivery.
 Malpractice claims were settled for $1,000,000.

-Bussey v.
+- Bussey v.
 Mother Bachman Maternity Center (2017): another Pennsylvania case alleging excessive force and torsion used during delivery caused Erb's palsy.
-Case was settled for $325,000.
+The case was settled for $325,000.

 Not many reasonable people disagree that the repeated application of traction and rotation force can cause Erb's palsy.
 Still, there is not an Erb's palsy birth injury case where the defense attorneys roll over and play dead.
 Insurance companies and hospitals will fight virtually every one of these claims, no matter how obvious the negligence may be.
 Defense lawyers argue that there is no evidence that the occurrence of Erb's palsy is an indication of a deviation from the standard of care.
 They will tell the jury that the occurrence of Erb's palsy does not indicate that excessive force was used by the delivering physician.